 Message was edited by: Verizon Moderator to remove proprietary information

 Unobstructed?
 Not sure where you got that word from but Verizon Wireless's customer agreement actually has quite the opposite:

-Los dispositivos móviles usan transmisiones de radio, por lo que no podrás recibir el Servicio si tu dispositivo no está dentro del alcance de una señal de transmisión.
-Y ten en cuenta que, aun dentro de tu Área de Cobertura, hay muchos factores que pueden afectar la disponibilidad y la calidad de tu Servicio, que incluye la capacidad de la red, tu dispositivo, el terreno, los edificios, la vegetación y el clima.
+Los dispositivos móviles usan transmisiones de radio, por lo que lamentablemente no podrás recibir el Servicio cuando tu dispositivo no esté dentro del alcance de una señal de transmisión.
+Y ten en cuenta que, incluso dentro de tu Área de cobertura, hay muchos factores que pueden afectar la disponibilidad y la calidad de tu Servicio, que incluye la capacidad de la red, tu dispositivo, el terreno, construcciones, la vegetación y el clima.

 Verizon coverage maps have never shown levels of signal strength just if their is one.
 Great, good, marginal, poor, are not differentiated on the maps